-The public trust notion in English and American law has a long history.
-In the 1980s and 1990s Professor Paul Finn7 wrote a series of papers in which he explained the origins of the concept and its evolution.
-In one such article he wrote:
+The notion of public trust has a long history in English and American law.
+In the 1980s and 1990s, Professor Paul Finn wrote a series of papers in which he explained the origins of the concept and its evolution.
+In one such article, he wrote: